 Conclude the letter by writing that based on your background and experience you will be the ideal candidate for the role and state your interest to be interviewed followed by your availability.
 Thank the employer for their time and consideration.

-Include the date and and address the person you are writing to by name.
+Include the date and address the person you are writing to by name.
 If you are unable to find out the name then include “Dear Sir/Madame”.
-State “RE:name of position” underneath this and then start your letter.
+State “RE: Name of position” underneath this and then start your letter.

-In most cases you wont personally know the person your addressing so conclude the letter with “Yours faithfully” followed by your signature and printed name
+In most cases you won’t personally know the person you’re addressing so conclude the letter with “Yours faithfully” followed by your signature and printed name